remoteintech/remote-jobs/company-profiles/ordermentum.md

 ## Remote status

-Ordermentum offers good remote jobs with competitive salaries..
+Ordermentum offers good remote jobs with competitive salaries.
 For more information, see https://www.ordermentum.com/careers.

 ## Region